alyssadata/AI-Foundations-Framework-Differentiation/01_programming_only_reduction.md

 A signal is transmitted, but transmission does not exhaust meaning.

-Likewise, an AI response may be generated, but generation does not exhaust the contact structure being evaluated.
+Likewise, an AI response is generated, but generation does not exhaust the contact structure being evaluated.

 AI Foundations does not ask whether programming exists.